wiglenielrosahdz-ship-it/AI-Privacy-Gateway/README.md

 This is meant to be an AI Privacy gateway, to gate AI from receiving sensitive information.
-Mainly, for payment confirmation Emails which can come in any format, but I have chosen this sort of format
+Mainly, for payment confirmation Emails which can come in any format, but I have chosen this sort of format as a start:

 Draft an email about transaction 35, to John doe, with payment method 1234567890.